-The 490 kms of road between Nairobi and Mombasa can take 7 hours with good driving conditions.
-While there are no obvious stopover attractions along the way, it is still a scenic drive to be experienced at least once.
+The 490 kms of road between Nairobi and Mombasa can take 6-7 hours with good driving conditions.
+While there are no major stopover attractions along the road, it is a scenic drive.

 Cargo transport used to make the A109 a nightmare.
 Frequently driven by sleep-deprived lunatics high on miraa, trucks in the A109 used to be the main cause of accidents and traffic jams.
 The SGR has decimated their number, though, making the road trip a surprisingly nice experience.